If you're looking for a lucrative job in a growing field, it's hard to go wrong with a master's in either computer science or cyber security.

 Overview of how much a master's in cyber security will cost

-Most cyber security degrees are offered through the computer science department, meaning they cost the same.
+Most cyber security degrees are offered through the computer science department and cost the same as a master’s in computer science.

 Computer science vs. cyber security: job outlook

-According to the United States Bureau of Labor Statistics (BLS), the computer and information technology field is expected to grow by 11 percent from 2019 to 2029—more than triple the rate for the job market as a whole.
+According to the United States Bureau of Labor Statistics (BLS), the computer and information technology field is expected to grow by 15 percent from 2021 to 2031.
 This figure encompasses all computer science careers, including cyber security.
-Like the others in this section, this number is a good starting point, but individual jobs still grow at different rates.

 Computer science job outlook